 Many of us had no idea a change was coming until it was already being implemented, so we didn't always understand why the changes were being made.
 Many of the decision-making conversations were happening among leadership behind closed doors, and the general emotional undercurrent among everyone else was one of uncertainty and stress.

 Change, when not managed effectively, can create a ripple effect of distress throughout an entire organization.
-The American Psychological Association 2017 Work and Well-Being Survey confirms it: "Workers experiencing recent or current change were more than twice as likely to report chronic work stress compared with employees who reported no recent, current or anticipated change (55% versus 22%)."
+The American Psychological Association 2017 Work and Well-Being Survey confirms it: "Workers experiencing recent or current change were more than twice as likely to report chronic work stress compared with employees who reported no recent, current or anticipated change (55 percent versus 22 percent)."

 Potentially distressing transitions may include big budget cuts, sudden layoffs, company relocation, or the introduction of different programs or processes that come with undesirable drawbacks.
 Depending on the circumstances, they can weigh heavily on employee morale and even affect an organization's reputation.